FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

 ## Private SDK Setup

-Suppose I'm developing a closed-source swift package, `MyPrivateLib`, which has a basic structure:
+Suppose we are developing a closed-source swift package, `MyPrivateLib`, which has a basic structure:

 ```text